Body art tattooing businesses and tattooists who operate in NSW have to be licensed with NSW Fair Trading.

 Licence applications can be lodged:

-Once you lodge an application with Fair Trading:
+Once you lodge an application, Fair Trading will:

-Please note it may take some time to process your application.
-If it is approved, you will receive a letter advising when to collect your licence card from your nominated Roads & Maritime Services (RMS) registry.
+Please note that it may take some time for the security determination to be completed.
+Fair Trading cannot determine an application until notified of the outcome of the security determination.
+If your application is approved, you will receive a letter advising you when you can collect your licence card from your nominated Roads and Maritime Services (RMS) registry or Service NSW Centre.
 You must provide identity documents acceptable to RMS when collecting your licence.

 If your application is unsuccessful, you will receive a letter advising you of the outcome and if relevant, the reasons for the decision.
-If you disagree with the decision, you may apply to the Administrative Decisions Tribunal (ADT) for a review.
-Visit their website for more details www.adt.lawlink.nsw.gov.au
+If you disagree with the decision, you may apply to the NSW Civil and Adminstrative Tribunal (NCAT) for a review.
+Visit their website for more details http://www.ncat.nsw.gov.au

 If you conduct a body art tattooing business, even if it is not at a formal tattoo parlour, you are required to hold an operator’s licence.